Core components#

 the order of the atoms does not matter.

-A cell metric can be passed of the rotation matrix is in scaled coordinates
+Checks if a rotation matrix is orthonormal.
+A cell metric can be passed if the rotation matrix is in scaled coordinates

-Aligning reference with target can be achieved via the transformations:
+Aligning the reference with the target structure can be achieved via the transformations:

 R, T = relate_structures(atoms_ref, atoms_target) atoms_ref_rotated = rotate_atoms(atoms_ref, R) atoms_ref_rotated.translate(T) atoms_ref_rotated.wrap() atoms_ref_rotated == atoms_target